NLPatVCU/medaCy/examples/guide/data_management.md

 ## Loading a medaCy compatible dataset
 Using a *medaCy compatible dataset* package to manage your training data insures that data is easy and efficient to access, versioned for replicability, and distributable (selectively!).

-An *medaCy compatible dataset* is python package wrapping data that can be hooked into medaCy.
+A *medaCy compatible dataset* is python package wrapping data that can be hooked into medaCy.
 We can install a *medaCy compatible dataset* just like any python package.
 For instance,

 `pip install https://github.com/NanoNLP/medaCy_dataset_end/archive/v1.0.2.tar.gz#egg=medacy_dataset_end-1.0.2`